 Environmental Policy of The Burren Centre, Kilfenora, County Clare

-We encourage people to realise that people, animals and plants depend on each other and both individuals and communities have a responsibly for taking care of the environment.
+We encourage people to realise that people, animals and plants depend on each other and both individuals and communities have a responsibility for taking care of the environment.

 Visitors to The Burren Centre are reminded of the fragility of the eco-systems and uniqueness of the region and asked that care be taken not to disturb the plant and animal life.
 We have adopted and implemented the Burren and Cliffs of Moher Geopark Code of Practice for sustainable tourism.
 We make referrals to other business and offer the discount cards provided by Burren Geopark.
 We refer visitors to our stand to explore the Burren and Cliffs of Moher UNESCO Global Geopark.